1. What if I need to cancel my appointment or I am running late?

 2. How do I get a copy of my medical records and/ or diagnostic films?

 Most records will be copied and sent to another medical office in a timely fashion.
 Please contact the office for any questions.

 4. What if I have an after hour emergency?

 If it is a life-threatening emergency please call 911.
 If you would like to speak with a physician please contact our answering service at 1-800-959-5597.
 Please be aware the Doctors on call will not refill medications after hours.
 You will need to contact your office during regular business hours for medication refills.

 Our offices accept many insurances, but to confirm your coverage you will need to contact your insurance company.
 Please know that the patient is ultimately responsible for all charges incurred and those not covered by insurance.

 6. I don’t have health insurance; can I still come to your office?

 Yes, our offices accept cash, check, Visa and MasterCard to pay for all expenses incurred during your office visit.

 7. How can I refill my prescription?

-Please contact the office for all refills; most refills will be called in within 24 to 48 hours.
+Please contact the office for all refills; most refills will be called in within 48 to 72 business hours.